Family Business (French TV series)

-Family Business is a French streaming television series created and directed by Igor Gotesman.
+Family Business is a French television series created and directed by Igor Gotesman.
 The plot revolves around a failed entrepreneur, Joseph (Jonathan Cohen), who finds out that cannabis is about to be legalized in France.
 He consequently decides to change the family kosher butcher shop into the first marijuana coffeeshop in France.

 The show was ordered direct-to-series, and the first season premiered on Netflix on 28 June 2019.
 It was quickly renewed for a second season in July 2019 and released on 11 September 2020.
 Netflix renewed the series for a third and final season, which was released on 8 October 2021.

 Plot

 Joseph wants to break out of his family's kosher butcher shop by starting a successful business, but has had little success.
 At a party, he and his best friend, Olivier, overhear an old and annoying friend, Clém, announce that France will soon legalise marijuana.
 Knowing Clém has a soft spot for Olivier, the two help her home while drunk and ask her for more information.
 Joseph decides to turn the butcher shop into a marijuana café and drives to the Netherlands to see how things operate there.
 His father, Gérard, is in the back of the van and they get high together, with Gérard indulging too much.
 However, Gérard does not want to change the family business.
 Joseph's sister, Aure, grandmother Ludmila, Olivier, and their friend Ali have to collect the men from the Netherlands.
 Ludmila has an old friend who is a grower in the Netherlands and buys some crops with her savings.
 Joseph, Aure, and friends come up with a plan to have Gérard's favourite musician, Enrico Macias, convince Gérard to agree to the plan.
 Enrico likes Joseph and Olivier's musical improvisations and agrees to help if they write an album with him.
 Meanwhile, Joseph has been paying little attention to his girlfriend, Ali's sister, Aïda.

 With Gérard on board, the Hazan family looks to raise money to pay off Clém so that she will have her minister father process their marijuana café application first.
 Joseph approaches Youssef, Ali and Aïda's ex-convict older brother.
 The family owns an old farm in the countryside, and they move their crops to a barn there, disguising the operation as a meat processing plant.
 Shortly after their arrival, the police announce that they are using nearby fields for training.
 One officer, Élodie, becomes romantically interested in Aure, who starts dating her without telling the rest of the family.